tofti/learning-ethereum/fcc-lesson-4-remix-fundme/README.md

 Exercise: Write a lottery.
  - Create a contract that has a max defined ETH pot;
  - When max ETH is hit (and not more) pick a random winner that gets
- - Use a chainlink contract for rng for selecting a winnter
+ - Use a chainlink contract for rng for selecting a winner, use rouotlette wheel selection;